The 10 youngest champions in WWE history

 One day after seeing AJ Lee improbably retain her title in the Vickie Guerrero Divas Championship Invitational at WrestleMania 30, NXT Women’s Champion Paige decided to show good sportsmanship on Raw by congratulating her WWE counterpart.
 Her gesture didn’t exactly go according to plan.

-The Diva of Tomorrow inadvertently offended AJ Lee, who felt slighted by the intrusion of some NXT upstart.
-Instead of developing mutual respect between the top Divas in WWE and NXT, Paige became an unlikely challenger in an impromptu Divas Championship Match requested by a more experienced titleholder seeking retribution.
+The rebel Superstar inadvertently offended AJ Lee, who felt slighted by the intrusion of some NXT upstart.
+Instead of developing mutual respect between the top women in WWE and NXT, Paige became an unlikely challenger in an impromptu Divas Championship Match requested by a more experienced titleholder seeking retribution.

 Rey Mysterio (Cruiserweight Championship, 21 years, 6 months, 27 days)